Back to all reviews

 Slack’s main features include:

-These features are the ones that are referenced the most when talking about Slack, and the ones likely to actually be used every day by most business owners.
+When talking about Slack, these features are the ones that are referenced the most, and the ones likely to actually be used every day by most business owners.

 What’s more, these are the areas where Slack is at its best.

-I’ve analyzed the most important features a team would likely need as well as how they could help with effective team communication, before deciding whether to buy the app or not.
+I've analyzed these and other important features a team would likely need, as well as how they could help with effective team communication, before deciding whether to buy the app or not.

 Here’s what I’ve found.